marc2332/freya/crates/elements/src/_docs/events/globalkeyup.md

-The `keyup` event fires when the user releases any key being pressed.
+The `globalkeyup` event fires when the user releases any key being pressed.

 Event Data: [`KeyboardData`](crate::events::KeyboardData)